1947 Peruvian Segunda División

 The 1947 Peruvian Segunda División, the second division of Peruvian football (soccer), was played by 8 teams.
 The tournament winner, Jorge Chávez was promoted to the 1948 Peruvian Primera División.

+Competition format

+All teams faced each other in a double round-robin format, playing home and away matches.
+The team that accumulated the highest number of points at the end of the season was automatically crowned champion and promoted to the Peruvian Primera División, while the team with the fewest points was relegated to the Liga Regional de Lima y Callao.